Esri/angular-cli-esri-map/README.md

 This tutorial shows you how to integrate the [ArcGIS API for JavaScript](https://developers.arcgis.com/javascript), which is an enterprise geospatial API, using [Angular CLI](https://github.com/angular/angular-cli).

-The source code in this repo demonstrates using a simple mapping component without any services.
+This repo demonstrates implementing a simple, extensible mapping component without any services.

 ## Dependencies